Demonte Colony: Plot

 Raghavan reveals that he had stolen the necklace to sell it for money.
 Eerie things begin to happen in their room – the TV does not switch off, playing their own conversations instead of the DVD they had inserted.
 The power goes off, and Srini contacts the electricity board for help.
 Srini adds what happened to the astrologer, playing the call recording in which the astrologer reveals that Sajith has already died the previous night.
 They all turn towards Sajith, who is still sleeping.

 The windows and doors do not open; the friends' cries for help go unheard outside.
-They use an ouija, asking dreadful questions, and realise that none of them will return alive.
+They use a Ouija, asking dreadful questions, and realise that none of them will return alive.
 Srini asks to burn the ouija, and it starts burning.
 "Sajith" awakens, acts oblivious to the events, and goes back to sleep.
 They get scared upon seeing him.
 Srini tells them to go back and sit at the same place where they used the ouija.
 They realise the arrow points at Raghavan, and Srini and Vimal could not hear what Raghavan is saying.
 They realise he is haunted by the spirit.

 Raghavan writes on the TV that Demonte is going to kill them all and dies in the same way Vimal died in the TV.
 Srini tells Vimal they do not know much about Demonte's mansion and they will return alive.
 He reveals that if the same thing shown on TV happens now, he managed to escape before by opening the main door.
 Srini gets haunted by the spirit, kills Vimal, and feels sorry for it.
 His room starts to freeze.

 When Srini sees a portion of the room where a god was present and did not freeze, he goes there and remembers the DVD.
 After crossing some point, Raghavan was haunted by the spirit.
 Srini discovers a window can be opened in that part of the room.
 "Sajith" tries to stop Srini from escaping, but he remembers what the astrologer said – Sajith died last night.
 He steps back, escapes, and runs to a nearby tea shop, only to find that no one can hear him.
 He realises he has become a ghost after dying while attempting to jump out of the room.
-Later, he witnesses the necklace being carried by "Sajith," returning to the Demonte Colony mansion.
+Later, he witnesses "Sajith" wearing the necklace and returning to the Demonte Colony mansion.